 - Vistors home address and telephone number

-- Your relationship to the person whose visiting
+- Your relationship with the person whose visiting

 - The purpose of the trip

-- How long the person you are inviting intends to stay
+- How long does the person you are inviting intends to stay

 - Details on accommodation and affordability (Visitor must print 3 months bank statements)

 - The date your guest intends to leave.

 The letter must also include the following information about the person writing the letter (the host in Ireland):

 - Address and telephone number

 - A copy of documents (residency card and passport) proving your status in the country and financial Status.